Emailing Obama: Bloggers Joining the Call To Action!

 Read Obama’s acceptance speech at: http://www.barackobama.com/2008/11/04/remarks_of_presidentelect_bara.php

 Want to read someone else’s letter to Obama before you write your own?
-Come to: http://reunifygally.wordpress.com/2008/11/05/thank_you_obama_disabilities/
+Come to: https://reunifygally.wordpress.com/2008/11/05/thank_you_obama_disabilities/

 Learn more about the CRPD at http://ratifynow.org/ratifynow-faq/